rcrowther/Vala_CMake/README.rst

 Valadoc
 =======

 Oh yeah(!)
-Valadoc needs a list of bindings, so this module depends on the FindValaBindings macro (so every other module in this package).
+Valadoc needs a list of bindings, so this module depends on the FindValaBindings macro and every other module in this package.

 The macro ``add_valadoc_target`` adds a custom target to the build code.

-The following sections may be specified to provide options to valadoc:
+The following sections may be specified to provide options to valadoc,

 SYMLINK_FROM_SOURCE
   Create a symlink from the source directory to the documentation index.
 Only